Baba O'Riley: Legacy

-In October 2001, the Who gave a much lauded performance of the song at the Concert for New York City.
+In October 2001, the Who gave a much-lauded performance of the song at the Concert for New York City.
 Since 2003, "Baba O'Riley" has been played during player introductions for the Los Angeles Lakers during home games at the Staples Center.
 The song is played before live UFC events during a highlight package showing some of the most famous fights in the mixed martial arts company's history.
-The song was even used for the trailer of the EA SPORTS UFC 4 game.
+The song was used for the trailer of the EA Sports UFC 4 game.
 It is also the official theme song of competitive eater Joey Chestnut.

-At both the opening and closing ceremonies of the 2012 London Olympics, the 120 bpm dance track "The Road Goes on Forever" by High Contrast, which samples "Baba O'Riley", is used during the countdown at the start of the proceedings.
-"Baba O'Riley" was then performed by the Who as their first number during the last musical segment at the closing ceremony, with Daltrey singing a changed lyric of "Don't cry/Just raise your eye/There's more than teenage wasteland".
-"Baba O'Riley" is also used as the pregame music at Sanford Stadium and is played right before kickoff at every University of Georgia home football game.
-In addition, the Boston College Marching Band have featured a rendition of the song at football and hockey games.
-It is also played at halftime of most New England Patriots home games, leading up to the second-half kickoff.
-It is also the entrance music for the New York Rangers at Madison Square Garden for every time the Rangers in the playoffs home game.
+At both the opening and closing ceremonies of the 2012 Summer Olympics, the 120 BPM dance track "The Road Goes on Forever" by the Welsh electronic music producer High Contrast, which samples "Baba O'Riley", is used during the countdown at the start of the proceedings.
+"Baba O'Riley" was then performed by the Who as their first number during the last musical segment at the closing ceremony, with Roger Daltrey singing a changed lyric of "Don't cry/Just raise your eye/There's more than teenage wasteland".

 In the course of a debate on Twitter, it was noted that "Best Song Ever" (2013) by One Direction bore a strong resemblance to the basic structure of "Baba O'Riley".
 Pete Townshend responded to the claims by denying that the Who were pursuing legal action, and stated that he was a fan of One Direction's single and was happy that One Direction appeared to have been influenced by the Who, just as he had been influenced by earlier musicians such as Eddie Cochran.